mbdevpl/version-query/README.rst

 *   ``<local-separator>`` - a dot or dash, separates parts of local version identifier

-how exactly the version number is determined
+How exactly the version number is determined
 --------------------------------------------

 The version-query package has two modes of operation: